Double Tenth Agreement: Soviet Union

 As well as the U.S., the Soviets also sent an ambassador to assist with the negotiations and to ensure that Soviet policy and goals in the region were met.
 The USSR ambassador Apollon Petrov was sent to Chongqing in August.
 The Soviets had similar aims to the United States, wishing to prevent war between the two parties, but had different motives: the Soviets wished for peace between the two parties because they believed that a civil war would impede the reconstruction of China, not because they were concerned with which side would prevail in the event of a civil war.
+The Soviet Union were receptive to the idea of another united front between the Nationalists and the Communists, as Stalin told the Chinese Communists that it was their "best hope for the future".

-Due to ideological similarities, the Soviets did favour the CCP, however during the Double Tenth Agreement did not outwardly support the party.
+Due to ideological similarities, the Soviets did favor the CCP, however during the Double Tenth Agreement did not outwardly support the party.
 The Soviet invasion of Manchuria at the end of World War II resulted in Soviet occupation of the region, which continued during the talks.
 The CCP did show a desire to obtain the land.
 The Soviets assisted CCP skirmishes within Manchuria by turning over seized Japanese armaments to the CCP and by preventing KMT access to Manchuria.

-Unlike Hurley, the Soviets mainly saw the talks as a disappointment, with Stalin even stating that the Soviet government was not happy with the Chinese Communists' behaviour and that the KMT government should have made more concessions towards the CCP.
+Unlike Hurley, the Soviets mainly saw the talks as a disappointment, with Stalin even stating that the Soviet government was not happy with the Chinese Communists' behavior and that the KMT government should have made more concessions towards the CCP.